bean-mhm/realbloom/USAGE.md

 ### VIEW

-Here we can alter how we *view* the image contained in the current slot, by adjusting the exposure, changing the **display** type and the **view** transform, and optionally choosing an artistic **look**.
+Here we can alter how we *view* the image contained in the current slot, by adjusting the exposure, the *Display* type, and the *View* transform, and optionally choosing an artistic *Look*.
 This does not affect the pixel values of the image in any way, it just defines how the image is displayed.

 ### INFO